StemTBioinf/RprogrammingII/index.md

 Did it work?
 Did it f\*\*k.
 Why not?

-We need to have a slot made in the S4 calss up front before we try to populate it.
+We need to have a slot made in the S4 class up front before we try to populate it.
 In this case we know that we have a characters being returned, so we it will be of type `character`.

 ``` r
 setClass("scell",slots=c(data="matrix",var.genes="character"))